tjcw/screensavers/README.md

 To install these, download them to the target Windows system; unpack them with the built-in Windows function to unpack zip files, and run the insttaller executables.
 Then go to the screensaver selection screen and select one of the new screensavers which appear, either 'fr2' or 'gk2'.
+These versions of the screensavers are network-enabled so you can e.g. run firefox in the screensaver and browse the web; if you are in an environment where screensavers should not have Internet access, you can select 'fr2n' or 'gk2n' instead.

 I also have tools to install and run these distributions in Microsoft's Windows Subsystem for Linux (WSL2).
 To do this, follow instructions in bin/run_wsl2.
 You will need to